by Texas Homesteader~

 Now I quickly drizzled half of the syrup on each pan of popcorn.
 The sugar mixture will thicken as it cools, so it’s best to work quickly here.

-Using two spatulas I quickly mixed & turned the popcorn in each pan so it could all of the popcorn would be coated.
+Using two spatulas I quickly mixed & turned the popcorn in each pan so all of the popcorn would be coated.

 When the timer went off I turned off the heat & set the timer for five more minutes and allowed the popcorn to rest in the residual heat.